 exactly which topics you need to practice.

 I also have a teaching qualification for 'German as a Foreign Language' from the University of Kassel in Germany, and a didactic training on the renowned BERLITZ-method for 'Native Speaker Language Teachers'.
-Usually I work from home, where I have a vast library of teaching resources such as worksheets, textbooks, picture dictionaries, flash-cards, games and lots of books for Beginners with German-English parllel texts, short stories for Easy Readers etc.
+I have a vast library of teaching resources such as worksheets, textbooks, picture dictionaries, flash-cards, games and lots of books for Beginners with German-English parallel texts, short stories for Easy Readers etc.

-Since no two learners are alike, I use varying tutoring approaches, whereby enjoyment is an important factor in my lessons.
-I very much like to use language games, cards, songs, short stories, videos and the internet to teach my languages, for I do believe that learning German, as well as Hungarian, can be fun.
+I use varying tutoring approaches, because no two learners are alike, whereby enjoyment is an important factor in my lessons.
+I very much like to use the latest technology and teaching techniques, but also have an extensive compilation of German language games, cards, songs, short stories, videos.
+I'm fond of and really appreciate internet sources to teach German and Hungarian, for I do believe that learning German, as well as Hungarian, can be fun.
 I aim to foster a friendly but professional relationship with each of my students, to build their confidence and self belief when they learn a new language.
 German can be an extremely challenging language and as an experienced German tutor I really can help you learning it.

 I'll patiently work alongside you at the speed that works for you best.
 In the first lesson we'll analyse your needs, noting your strengths and weaknesses.
 My German lessons involve paying particular attention to everyday vocabulary, focusing on the most important grammar topics, providing good practice in colloquial Austrian.
 If you need help with any particular area of difficulty, we can target them of course and practice specific skills and speacialized vocabulary of your choice.

 Organization: The German lessons can be 60, 90 or 120 minutes in length according to your preferences and your schedule.
-You can also bring your colleague, friend or spouse and take semi-private lessons; we have enough place for as many as 3 persons in our home-office.
-We live in the city center of Vienna, just beside the famous Karmelitermarkt in the 2nd district; our appartement is easy to reach with U2, U4 and U1, tram 1 and 2, and the bus lines 5A and 5B.
+You can also bring your colleague, friend or spouse and take semi-private lessons in our home-office.
 Home tutoring at your place or in-house trainings at your company are also possible by agreement, please ask for an individual price offer.
+If you don't want to sit around, read more about my Walk and Talk - Outdoor lessons in Vienna City Center.